 - While we should continue to recycle, the most important goal is to reduce consumption from the start of single-use disposables.

 - Recycling rates for plastics remain very low.

 - The current ban by China on importing U.S. recyclables has put significant pressure on the recyclables market.
 The likelihood that recyclables will instead be tossed in landfills or incinerated is a real possibility.

 Economic.
 Another argument is that local businesses will suffer if a plastic bag ban is passed.

-- To date, there is no persuasive evidence showing that a local economy or businesses have suffered due to the passage of a plastic bag ban.
+- To date, there is no persuasive evidence showing that a local economy or businesses has suffered due to the passage of a plastic bag ban.

-- In fact, plastic bag laws have been passed in a large number of municipalities, states and countries, all with varying size, demographics, and levels of wealth.
+- In fact, plastic bag laws have been passed in a large number of municipalities, states and countries, all with varying sizes, demographics, and levels of wealth.

 Education is the solution; not legislation.

 - Behavioral change experts have noted that when consumers lack the motivation to change, even if they’re shown how, regulation is needed to give them a nudge.
 Think seat-belt laws!